-I offer a comprehensive and personalised service to school-aged children and young adults whose differences in language, communicating and learning create challenges in their everyday lives.
+I offer a comprehensive and personalised service to older children, teens and young adults whose differences in language, communicating and learning create challenges in their everyday lives.

 My aim is to develop understanding, mobilise creativity and remove barriers so each young person has the best possible chance of reaching their potential and leading a fulfilling life.
 My belief is that we achieve this collaboratively through a shared commitment to listening, exploring choices and responsibilities, honesty and realism.